Switching Mortgage in Ireland : How Much Can You Save?

 Many lenders in Ireland are still offering incentives to attract mortgage switchers – such as cashback – but how much can you save by switching your mortgage ?
 Is it worth it?
 YES IT IS.

-There are still thousands of people in Ireland who could switch- but don’t even consider switching mortgage providers.
+Thousands of people in Ireland could switch – but don’t even consider switching mortgage providers.

 If they realised the amount of money that can be saved – they would be crazy not to consider a mortgage switch.

-Mortgage rates are on the way up again as the ECB increase their interest rates – so act fast to get the best rates now.
-The ECB rate that is used to set tracker mortgages increased to 4.25% in August.
+Mortgage rates have risen in 2023 as the ECB increased their interest rates.
+The ECB rate that is used to set tracker mortgages was increased to 4.5% in September 2023.

 If you want help to switch your mortgage – you can use Money Sherpa.
 Visit their website and arrange a free no-obligation call back to discuss your switching options here.